-Riding from Johnstown to Newark the trail makes a gradual descent that goes for several miles making the trip an almost effortless ride.
+Riding from Johnstown to Newark the trail makes a gradual descent that goes for several miles making the trip an almost effortless ride, barring opposing winds.

-Most transitions from the trail surface to bridges' decks are rough.
-If fact, slow down and use caution when approaching any bridge, tunnel or other transition along the Evans bikeway system.
-Some tunnels have severe angles with the surface which is made more difficult by some drain grates that cross the trail and are slightly below the trail surface.
-A couple of bridges have aging lumber decks, while a bridge along the campus connector uses uneven stones for its deck material.
+Some tunnels have severe angles with the trail surface which is made more difficult by some drain grates that cross the trail and are slightly below the trail surface.
+A bridge along the campus connector uses uneven stones for its deck material.
 Looks nice, but not very practical, particularly in wet or frosty conditions.